Palkovsky/me/content/posts/2025/ebpf-lsm-synchronous-execution-prevention.md

 # Step 2: User-space loader

 [libbpf-rs](https://github.com/libbpf/libbpf-rs) will be used to create a user-space loader of the eBPF application.
-The repository contains multiple examples on setting up a starter project.
+Their Github repository contains multiple examples on setting up a starter project.
 Typical setup consists of two components:

 - Compile-time skeleton generator, invoking `clang` on the `*.bpf.c` sources (`build.rs`)